 Over nine million people worldwide live with Parkinson’s disease.
 Those of you newly diagnosed now know that you are not alone.
 Living with PD is difficult, but it is possible to continue living an independent and active lifestyle.
 Below are just a few things you can do to maintain your quality of life.

 Maintain Your Mental Health – A PD diagnosis causes stress, anxiety, and a whole host of other emotions for patients and their loved ones.
 These emotions intensify PD symptoms, one of which is mood changes.
 Staying on top of your emotional health is essential.
 A great way to maintain your emotional well-being is to seek counseling.
 Talking with mental health professionals helps PD patients and their loved ones get through stressful moments.
 Joining a PD support group exposes PD patients to other people living with PD.
-Two great places to start seeking these resources are The Michael J. Fox Foundation and the Parkinson’s Foundation.
+The Michael J. Fox Foundation and the Parkinson’s Foundation are two great places to start seeking these resources.

 Maintain Activities of Daily Living – People living with PD will experience problems with movement.
 The best way to remedy this is to keep moving as often as possible.
 Join an exercise or dance class, take daily walks through the park or around the neighborhood.
 Some PD patients have problems with their gait.
 Use a walker or rollator for balance and support.
 Prevent falls in the bedroom and bathroom.
 Install bed rails for help getting in and out of bed.
 Installing grab bars or shower rails make getting in and out of the bath safer.
 Utilize adaptive devices to help with dressing, dining, grooming, and toileting.
 These aids for daily living devices help PD patients remain independent and active while researchers work hard to find a cure.